-In addition to three giant office towers -- one of which is already completed -- there will also be three spheres with plants and waterfalls, for when Amazon workers want to take a break from their desks.
-Officially open in 2018, you can get a glimpse at them now thanks to an official Instagram account.
+In addition to three giant office towers -- one of which is already completed -- there are also three Spheres with plants and waterfalls, for when Amazon workers want to take a break from their desks.
+Officially open as of January 2018, you can get a glimpse at them now thanks to an official Instagram account.
 Or, you can take a look in person if you happen to be in town on the two days each month that they are open to the public.

 Take a look inside Amazon’s outdoorsy new space.

 Amazon isn’t interested in plain office buildings.

 The Spheres are home to to 400 species of more than 40,000 plants from more than 30 countries -- including a 6 foot tall corpse flower.
 In addition to employees being able to take advantage of working next to a river and man-made waterfalls, they can take meetings in treehouse-style conference rooms.
 The space is also open to the public, via guided tour and appointment.